orestesgaolin/platform_views_camera/README.md

 # NativeCameraView

-An example of Flutter Platform View plugin that works as a camera.
+An example of Flutter Platform View plugin that works as a camera preview and capture.

 | Android                                              | iOS                                           | macOS                                            |
 | ---------------------------------------------------- | --------------------------------------------- | ------------------------------------------------ |